guglielmoseminara/l5-action-based-form-request/README.md

 ## Usage

 Create a class that extends ActionBasedFormRequest.
-Then define public static functions matching the name of each controller method you want to validate, returning an array with rules.
+Then define methods that match the name of each action with request data you want to validate, returning an array with rules.

 Example: